top of page

 That if thou shalt confess with thy mouth the Lord Jesus and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.

-"For by grace are you saved through faith, and that is not of yourselves; it is the gift of God.
-Salvation is not achieved through works, so that no one can boast."
+"By grace are you saved through faith, not of yourselves; it is God's gift."
+Salvation is achieved through faith, not works, so that no one can boast.

 Humorous words and phrases from the 1950s: